Collected Short Stories: Volume 2

 Introductory Note

-• I will summarise the stories only to the degree strictly necessary to provide the context for whatever I have to say, so anyone other than me reading these accounts probably won’t fully understand what I’m on about unless they’ve read – and can recall – the stories.
+• I have summarised the stories only to the degree strictly necessary to provide the context for whatever I have to say, so anyone other than me reading these accounts probably won’t fully understand what I’m on about unless they’ve read – and can recall – the stories.
 But take this as a “spoiler alert”.

-• I will provide links to the various summaries of the stories on Wikipedia where these are available but will only read these after making my own summaries, so they may not always agree.
+• I have provided links to the various summaries of the stories on Wikipedia where these are available but have only read these after making my own summaries, so they may not always agree.

 Contents